Sipun143/Optimizing-Crop-Production/README.md

 # Optimizing-Crop-Production
-In this repository, the prediction of various crops according to the weather
+In this repository, I analised the crop data set according to the weather forecasting .